eddelbuettel/rcpp_comparison_convolution/README.md

 most minimal _immediate_ R installation I could get hands on is [37400 kByte](https://packages.debian.org/sid/r-base-core) (reported size of package `r-base-core` in Debian 'sid' on amd64).
 That is _before_ any recommended packages are installed.
 Hence the difference of 46 kB between C and C++ use is about 0.00096 per cent of the _most minimal_ R installation.
 For reference, my `/usr/local/lib/R/site-library` currently clocks in at 948 mB (but that may not be representative).
+Another comparison is between the official `r-base` Docker imagine (which we provide via the [Rocker](https://www.rocker-project.org/) project container too) versus the Debian testing images it is derived from:
+649 mB versus 114 mB.
+So if working with R add over 500 mB to a system, is debating 46 kB _really_ worth it?

-So I am sure _someone_ cares about such "bloat" of less than 1/1000 of the size of the most minimal (and hence barely useable) R installation.
+But I am sure _someone_ cares about such "bloat" of less than 1/1000 of the size of the most minimal (and hence barely useable) R installation.
 But I don't think I do _given it gets me the code shown below_.
 Your mileage may, as they say, vary.